Conversations and autistic teenagers

 Check whether the other person is interested or starting to look bored.
 If you think the other person is getting bored, ask the other person a question to keep the conversation interesting or to change the topic.

-Think about conversation topics.
-Try talking about things that you know the other person likes as well as the things that you like.
+Try talking about things that you know the other person likes as well as things that you like.
 If you both like the same things, you could talk about these.
 Good things to talk about include TV programs, school lessons or sports.

 If you make a mistake and upset someone, it doesn’t mean they don’t like you.
 Saying sorry usually helps.
 If you’re not sure what you’ve done to upset someone, or if you’re not sure how someone is feeling, ask.